 Many people do not feel pain during the act of self-harm, they may feel a sense of unreality or detachment and use self-harm as a means to experience or feel direct pain.
 Whilst other may self-harm to convince themselves they are not vulnerable.

-At Serenity Health we have a qualified team of professionals who will be able to support you in identifying the underlying issues relating to your need to self-harm.
-With the right help and an appropriate treatment program, alternative coping strategies can be implemented to enable you to live a positive life free from self- harm.
+At Serenity Addiction Centres we have a qualified team of professionals who will be able to support you in identifying the underlying issues relating to your need to self-harm.
+With the right help and an appropriate treatment or counselling programme, alternative coping strategies can be implemented to enable you to live a positive life free from self- harm.